Its-Just-Nans/rio201/report/README.md

 ]
 ```

-The problem with that is that we cannot control which node we are using.
-To do that we reserve the node using his name :
+To reserve a specific node that we know, we can reserve it using his name :

 ```python
 machines = [